Atri10/Convin-Assignment/README.md

 # Test Case

-To Fetch Data from Sales Force and save it to database visit this URL
+To Fetch Data from Sales Force and Store it to database visit this URL
 ```
 http://127.0.0.1:8000/salesforce/pull
 ```